Female founders can find the right support for their startup here

 Push up

-In addition to consulting services for female founders, the Berlin center for female founders also offers networking opportunities.
-With initiatives such as the founders' breakfast, the founders' regulars' table or networking evenings, the support center wants to build a strong community.
-In addition, the incubator offers a mentoring program.
-With the program "Push up" it addresses itself to existence foundresses.
-All Berlin women who have a concrete start-up idea or have founded a company within the past two years can apply.
-Push up then provides them with a mentor to support them in assuming their role as founders and managers.
-To this end, the female founders are accompanied for at least six months.
-A special focus is placed on the challenges that women in particular face when founding a company, such as reconciling business start-up and the role of mother, or difficulties in advancing due to outdated role attributions.
+In addition to advice for female founders, the Berliner Gründerinnenzentrale also offers the opportunity to network.
+With initiatives such as the Gründerinennfrühstück, the Gründerinnestammtisch or networking evenings, the support center aims to build a strong community.
+In addition, the Gründerinnenzentrale offers a mentoring program.
+The "Push up" program is aimed at female business founders.
+All Berlin women who have a concrete start-up idea or have founded a business in the last two years can apply to the program.
+Push up then provides them with a mentor to support them in assuming their role as founder and manager.
+To this end, the female founders are supported for at least six months.
+A particular focus is placed on the challenges that women in particular face when setting up a business, such as the compatibility of setting up a business and being a mother or difficulties in progressing due to outdated roles.

 Push up: At a glance